sith-ikjetil/ccat/README.md

  # if no nanorc file is found it renders input to output raw with no coloring or manipulation
 ```
 The quality of the coloring of syntax varies depending on how good the quality of the nanorc.
 Not all nanorc syntax is supported.
-As of now only: 'color color-name "regular expression"' is supported.
+As of now only: 'color fg-color-name "regular expression"' is supported.

 The ccat color rendering engine differs from nanos so output might be different on same nanorc.